 My thoughts

 If the objective was to sign-up as many customers as possible, the Caniac Club hit it perfectly.
-The welcome bonus meal was a great way to attract members to the restaurant, however, irregular rewards heightened the risk of members forgetting about the program, losing interest or losing their physical card.
+The welcome bonus meal was a great way to attract members to the restaurant.
+However, irregular rewards heightened the risk of members forgetting about the program, losing interest or losing their physical card.
 With that sign-up offer now gone, the program is less exciting upfront and relies more on birthday, anniversary and occasional offers.
 It’s interesting that Raising Cane’s describes the Caniac Club as a “Customer appreciation email program”.
 While members can link their account to the app and redeem offers digitally, an email-led model feels less modern than an app-first approach.

 Cane’s competitor, Popeyes, rewards members for each dollar spent.
 This design encourages regular visits and high spend, rewarding behaviours that help the business, rather than purely attempting to sign-up as many customers as possible.